Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Longsword

 **Spinning Blades**: As a bonus action you can start up the chainswords engine.
-For your next three attacks, the chainsword deals 1d8(1d10 if twohanded) additional damage and applies grievous wounds.
-Once this action is used it cannot be used again until 24 seconds pass.
+For your next three attacks, the chainsword deals 1d8 additional damage, applies grievous wounds and burn.
+Once this action is used it cannot be used again until 18 seconds pass.

 _You get +1 to attack and damage rolls using this magical weapon_